GoogleCloudPlatform/compute-video-demo-salt/README.md

 When you're done with the demo, make sure to tear down all of your instances and clean-up.
-You will get charged for this usage and you will accumulate additional charges if you leave do not remove these resources.
+You will get charged for this usage and you will accumulate additional charges if you do not remove these resources.

 Fortunately, `salt-cloud` also provides commands for destroying Compute Engine resources.
 The following commands can be used to destroy all of the